Performance measures

 Inflation-adjusted return

-The inflation-adjusted return, also known as the real rate of return, is the total return minus the inflation rate.
-The US government measures inflation primarily by the consumer price index (CPI), which analyzes the price changes of a number of goods and services.
-As we learned in the fixed income unit, inflation negatively impacts securities with fixed rates of returns.
-To accurately depict the overall return while factoring out inflation, an investor can use this formula:
+The inflation-adjusted return, also called the real rate of return, is the total return minus the inflation rate.
+In the U.S., inflation is commonly measured by the consumer price index (CPI), which tracks price changes across a basket of goods and services.

 An investor buys a $1,000 par, 5% bond at 94 in the market.
 After holding the bond for exactly one year, the investor sells the bond at 97.
 Assuming CPI is reported at 4% for the year, what is the real rate of return?